openshift-virtualization/wasp-agent/docs/configuration.md

 [wasp-agent] is an component to enable an OpenShift cluster to assign SWAP resources to burstable VM workloads only.

+SWAP usage is supported on worker nodes only.

 ### Prerequisites

 * `oc` is available
 * Logged into cluster with `cluster-admin` role
 * A defined memory over-commit ratio.
 By default: 150%
+* A worker pool

 ### Procedure

 > [!NOTE]
 > The `wasp-agent` will deploy an OCI hook in order to enable
-> swap usage for containres on the node level.
+> swap usage for containers on the node level.
 > The low-level nature requires the `DaemonSet` to be privileged.

 1. Create a privileged service account: